KampfBallerina/MoreRealisticLaundering/README.md

 - Automatically detects newly owned businesses and adds them to the app for management.
 - Ensures that all businesses are processed and updated dynamically.

+### Enhanced Hyland Auto Management:
+- Introduces a dedicated "Hyland Auto" section in the app for managing vehicle prices.
+- Allows players to view and adjust the prices of vehicles dynamically from the app.

 ### Customizable Business Settings:
 - Allows players to adjust the maximum laundering capacity, laundering time, and taxation percentage for each business (e.g. Laundromat, Taco Ticklers, Car Wash, Post Office).
 - These settings can be saved and applied dynamically through an intuitive interface.